julch94/learning-lua/README.md

 This will output "I have this many apples: 5" with 5 actually being a string being read into the print statement.

+### Module 2-12 Assignment - Testing Concatenation and Coercion

 The assignment for Module 2-12 was as follows:

-1. Use string concatenation to combine "Plyer 1 Score: " and player1Score - print the output.
+1. Use string concatenation to combine "Player 1 Score: " and player1Score - print the output.
 2. Repeat with Player 2.
 3. Verify the type of your combined values by adding the type() function to the outputs of the above.
 4. Add player1Score and player2Score and print it.
-5. Use the concatenation operator to combine player1Score and player2score and print it.
+5. Use the concatenation operator to combine player1Score and player2Score and print it.
 How does it differ from using the addition operator?

 This script [module-2-12-type-coercion.lua](https://github.com/julch94/learning-lua/blob/main/Module2/module-2-12-type-coercion.lua) was created to complete the assignment and the results are below.
 Additionally, the answer to #5's question is that it doesn't add the numerical value - it sticks both numbers together so 13 and 15 become 1315.

 ![image](https://github.com/julch94/learning-lua/assets/74890109/c5f69635-f9e8-41da-b3c9-d6b36b853ad4)

+### Module 2-13 - Review of Variables

 Module 2-13 covers the review of variables, what they are, how they relate to data types, how to define, reassign, concatenate, and coerce them.

+### Module 2-13 - Practice Challenges with Variables, Reassignment, Concatenation, Arithmetic Operators, and Coercion
 The review also contains an some challenges as follows:

 1. Think of a program you'd want to make - what type of data should the progam store?